haowulab/haowulab.github.io/DataSummerCamp/learningPlan.md

 - [Week 3](week3.md)
-	- Learn R programming control statement: loops, if-else.
+	- R programming control statement: loops, if-else.
-	- R graphics: plot with the color, line types, point types, etc.
+	- R graphics: plot with the color, line types, point types, legend, etc.
-	- Start to learn Rmarkdown.
-Create a simple R markdown in Rstudio.
+	- Basic Latex.
+	- R markdown.

 - [Week 4](week4.md)
+	- More advanced R graphics:
-	- R graphics: overlay lines on scatterplot.
-Multiple panels in one figure.
-Control figure margins.
+		- overlay lines on scatterplot.
+		- Multiple panels in one figure.
+		- Control figure margins.
+	- Write R function
+	- Basic statistics:
+		- Concept of random variable and probability distribution.
-	- Statistics: relationships among more than one variables (continuous and/or categorical).
-Understand the concept of corrleation, contingency table.
+		- Concept of corrleation, contingency table.
-	- Use scatterplot and boxplot to explore relationships among more than one variables.
+		- Relationships among more than one variables (continuous and/or categorical).
+Use scatterplot and boxplot to explore relationships among more than one variables.

 - [Week 5](week5.md)
 	- R: